kvaden19/weather-dashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city

-### TODOs

-- Style past searches in aside
-- Put event listeners on all past searches - click calls the getWeather function passing in that city
-- Add media query for aside width and top / bottom margins on 5-day blocks
-- Error handling - if user enters a nonsense city display an error and leave cards blank

 ### Resources

 https://openweathermap.org/current